Founded in 1929 Burlington Civic music has offered many performances each season.

 How Can You Help?CASH - Send a check today Securities - Receive a charitable deduction for the fair market value of your securities and avoid long-term capital gains taxes.
 PLEDGES - Outright gifts spread over three to five or more years.
 MEMORIAL GIFTS - Honor a deceased relative or friend COMMEMORATIVE GIFTS - In tribute to a birthday, anniversary or special event.
 DEFERRED GIVING - Bequests, trust, gift annuities, or life insurance.
 Contact your financial planner to assess how best to include The Endowment in your Estate Plan.

-Sponsors This SeasonBurlington Fine Arts League Southeast Community College Harry and David Murray Foundation Great River Health systems John H. Witty Jr. Foundation Two Rivers Financial Group Burlington Civic Music Endowment Fund
+Sponsors This SeasonBurlington Fine Arts League Southeastern Community College Harry and Virginia Murray Foundation Great River Health Systems John H. Witte Jr. Foundation Two Rivers Financial Group Burlington Civic Music Endowment Fund

 Burlington Civic Music supports music education in the community.
 Great Western Bank sponsors all student concerts held at the Memorial Auditorium and Master Classes in specific skill areas such as string, brass and dance.
 These concerts coincide with the artist groups who choose to do student offerings.
 Beginning at 1:00 PM on an announced date, arrangements are made with area schools.
 Transportation is provided by the school district; individual students may make their own arrangements.
 Any adult must be accompanied by a student.